-He felt like this was his own brag sheet and usually reach for the letter during those low moments when he’s feeling not so good about who, what, and where he is.
+He felt like this was his brag sheet and usually reached for the letter during those low moments when he was feeling not so good about who, what, and where he was.
 He calls this a reaffirmation and they work in a similar way to positive reaffirmations to help reaffirm your strength and uniqueness.
 It turns out this can also give a boost to your confidence when you feel low.
 You can try something like this too!

 Finally, it’s about trusting yourself.
-And this is exactly what self-confidence is really all about.
+And this is exactly what self-confidence is all about.